Crafting internal growth strategy: 360Learning & Appraisd webinar

 The UK has a labour shortage.
 This was underlined by the Chancellor’s spring budget which focused on trying to entice many of those that have left the workforce to come back, through measures like more funding for childcare.
-This means, despite the economy being forecast to shrink slightly in 2023, holding on to talent is crucial.
+This means, despite the economy being forecast to shrink slightly in 2023, holding on ad acquiring talent is crucial.
 But keeping that talent is just part of the picture.
 Making sure that talent is as engaged and productive as possible is just as vital.

 In a recent webinar, I discussed this issue with Jessie Jensen, HR Director, Business Partners at 360Learning.
 With my background in performance management and Jessie’s in learning and development we can see this issue from different angles, but the approach is remarkably similar.